louis-tru/quark/docs/CURRENT_WORK.md

 Active work has moved from the earlier AASide/CGAA closeout into **CAPA (Coverage Area Pipeline Anti-Aliasing)** research on branch `experiment/capa`.

+## 2026-07-07 CAPA Closure Checkpoint

+CAPA is now considered functionally complete enough to stop broad architecture work and move into validation/bugfix mode.

+- Commit `b7be06e78` (`Complete CAPA pipeline checkpoint`) was pushed to `origin/experiment/capa` as the large recoverable checkpoint for the current CAPA pipeline.
+- The renderer strategy is now hybrid by design:
+  - most AA color/image/gradient path fills should use CAPA where the backend supports it;
+  - hairline paths and text should remain on AASide because its distance-band edge behavior is visually better for those cases;
+  - GL/GLES should continue to rely on AASide as the portable baseline.
+- Do not keep trying to make CAPA's area coverage look like AASide.
+CAPA's purpose is ordered area coverage, layer composition, and leakage repair.
+  Simple-edge perceptual quality should be handled by renderer selection if it needs future tuning.
+- A discrete coverage-group experiment exists behind `CAPA_FLAG_COMPOSITE_QUANTIZE_COVERAGE`.
+It is intentionally off by default and should stay experimental unless a scene-specific need justifies enabling it.
+- Clip state now distinguishes mask texture bounds from the external influence range.
+CAPA/CGAA coarse bounds should use the influence range, while shader sampling and mask copying should use the mask texture bounds.
+- Future clip work should eventually move common UI clipping into the CAPA pipeline instead of repeatedly flushing to external mask textures, but that is post-closure work, not part of the current stabilization pass.

 Current checkpoint:

 - Commit `7564f7a92` (`Restore CAPA prototype snapshot`) was pushed to